ianfnelson/blog.iannelson.uk/content/posts/2021-12-15-the-books-i-most-enjoyed-reading-in-2021.md

 [This is Going to Hurt: Secret Diaries of a Junior Doctor][21] by Adam Kay

-A highly engaging set of diaries from Kay’s time as a junior doctor in the NHS, this is one of the better &#8220;secret diary of&#8230;&#8221; books that seem to be en vogue in recent years.
+A highly engaging set of diaries from Kay’s time as a junior doctor in the NHS, this is one of the better “secret diary of&#8230;” books that seem to be en vogue in recent years.
 Very funny, frequently heartbreaking, and generally politically maddening, this book offered some eye-opening insights into the true nature of a very difficult career path.

  [1]: https://amzn.to/3jwAUs6
  [2]: https://amzn.to/3prg6CZ